Did you know you can decorate a ceiling fan with scrapbook paper and Mod Podge? It’s way easier than you think! Here’s how it’s done.

 So, I delayed him from finishing his installation so I could snazzy-up those fan blades.
 Here’s what I did.

-Decorate a Ceiling Fan
+DIY Ceiling Fan

 Gather These Supplies